 - The library will pay 100% of insurance premium for employees working 30 or more hours per week. - Employees will be required to pay their portion of their premiums through payroll deduction. - When offered by the library's chosen insurer, employees may elect to upgrade their coverage plan.
-All expenses above the costs of the Library's selected plan must be paid by the employee through payroll deduction. - A new employee becomes eligible for insurance benefits, including health, dental, vision and HRA benefit (Health Reimbursement Account) on the first of the month 30 days after hire.
+All expenses above the costs of the Library's selected plan must be paid by the employee through payroll deduction. - A new employee becomes eligible for insurance benefits, including health, dental and vision on the first of the month 30 days after hire.
 In addition, Open enrollment is held during the first quarter of each year.
-During open enrollment, all eligible employees may elect or decline coverage, and add or change dependent status effective on the date new policies become effective. - Only the Employee is eligible for the HRA benefit, which assists in reducing the annual deductible of the library's health insurance plan. - Employees on leave of absence may continue medical insurance coverage at the employee's expense, subject to applicable laws and regulations [see "LEAVE OF ABSENCE Policy"]. - B. Continuation of health coverage may be available to eligible employees and their dependents according to their individual circumstances and governing state or federal law.
+During open enrollment, all eligible employees may elect or decline coverage, and add or change dependent status effective on the date new policies become effective. - Employees on leave of absence may continue medical insurance coverage at the employee's expense, subject to applicable laws and regulations [see "LEAVE OF ABSENCE Policy"]. - B. Continuation of health coverage may be available to eligible employees and their dependents according to their individual circumstances and governing state or federal law.
 Employees should consult with their supervisors for their rights and benefits under the governing regulations. - C. This policy contains only a brief overview of the Benefit plans.
 Details of the benefit plans are contained in the benefit plan documents distributed by the Library and the benefit plan carrier at the time of insurance eligibility. - D. The insurance contract is the ruling document on all coverage and eligibility issues.